spring-media/red-sourcepoint-cmp/src/vue/components/VendorMapping/README.md

 # VendorMapping component

-The VendorMapping component is a renderless component which provides an interface to the [vendor-mapping](../../../vendor-mapping) package.
+The VendorMapping component is a renderless component which provides an interface to the [vendor-mapping](../../../vendor-mapping) module.

 ## API